RafaelPAndrade/Ansi-Print/README.md

 ### Why not using colorama or other already tested solution?
 Basically, to train my Python.
 Also to aid in a future project, where I want as minimum dependencies as possible.
+However, I recommend Colorama: [link to pypi page](https://pypi.python.org/pypi/colorama) [link to GitHub page](https://github.com/tartley/colorama) if cross-compatibility is needed
+(And/Or anything more robust than a random python script ;) )

 ### What can I do with this?

-Print strings in a terminal.
+Print strings in a terminal( + clearing the screen).
 But with more options, like:

 #### -Colors (foreground and background)
   * Available: black, white, blue, green, red, cyan, yellow, magenta